Cooperative Manipulation via Internal Force Regulation: A Rigidity Theory Perspective: Cooperative Manipulation Modeling

 {Note from \eqref{eq:grasp matrix velocities} that the agent velocities $v$ belong to the range space of $G(x)^\top$.
-Therefore, since $G(x)$ is a matrix that encodes rigidity constraints, this motivates the association of $G(x)$ to the \emph{rigidity matrix} used in formation rigidity theory, and of the rigid cooperative manipulation scheme to a multi-agent rigid formation scheme.
-To this end, we introduce in the next section the notion of Distance and Bearing Rigidity. {The association of rigid cooperative manipulation with rigidity theory, which has not been considered before, provides new physical insights for cooperative manipulation, leveraging the rich literature from rigidity theory.
-It also paves the way for drawing novel future links that could help solve problems of one by using the other.} }
+Therefore, since $G(x)$ is a matrix that encodes rigidity constraints, this motivates the association of $G(x)$ to the \emph{rigidity matrix} used in formation rigidity theory, and of the rigid cooperative manipulation scheme to a multi-agent rigid formation scheme. {To this end, we introduce next in Section \ref{sec:Rigidity} the notion of Distance and Bearing Rigidity.
+In Section \ref{sec:forces+rigid}, we connect the latter with the cooperative manipulation system \eqref{eq:coupled dynamics}, and in Section \ref{sec:manip internal} we use this connection to derive new results on cooperative manipulation free from internal forces.
+We argue that the association of rigid cooperative manipulation with rigidity theory, which has not been considered before, provides new physical insights in the intersection of the two fields (illustrated in Theorem \ref{th:null G range R_T} of Section \ref{sec:Main results}).
+It also paves the way for drawing novel links that could help solve problems of one by leveraging the rich literature of the other.} }